 Grossing-up procedures

 Total number of enterprises, employees and total turnover are weighted separately.
-Total Population and turnover estimates are based on the business register held by the NSO.
+Number of enterprises, employment and turnover estimates are based on the business register held by the NSO.

 Both grossing up weights are based on the size class and NACE category of the enterprise.